 Is Your Workout Harming Your Teeth?

-Whatever your reason for working out - losing weight, building muscle, training for an event - you probably haven’t given a second thought to the effect it might have on your oral health.
+Whatever your reason for working out – losing weight, building muscle, training for an event – you probably haven’t given a second thought to the effect it might have on your oral health, and questioned is workout harming your teeth.

 While you’re putting all that effort into taking care of your body, you may actually be doing more harm to your teeth than you realize.

-Researchers have identified a definite link between heavy training and dental problems.
-Fortunately, there are steps you can take to minimize any damage to your teeth as you work out.
+Researchers have identified a definite link between heavy training and dental problems, meaning that the answer to the question is workout harming your teeth is affirmative.
+Fortunately, there are steps you can take to minimize workout harming your teeth.
 We’re about to cover these as well as some extra precautions to take if you’re wearing braces or have just had dental surgery.

 But first, let’s start with some good news.